vmware-tanzu/vm-operator/docs/ref/api/v1alpha3.md

 | Field | Description |
 | --- | --- |
-| `hostName` _string_ | HostName is the value the guest uses as its host name.
+| `hostName` _string_ | HostName describes the value the guest uses as its host name.
+If omitted,
-If omitted then the name of the VM will be used.
+the name of the VM will be used.

+Please note, this feature is available with the following bootstrap
+providers: CloudInit, LinuxPrep, and Sysprep.

+This field must adhere to the format specified in RFC-1034, Section 3.5 for DNS labels:

+  * The total length is restricted to 63 characters or less.
+  * The total length is restricted to 15 characters or less on Windows systems.
+  * The value may begin with a digit per RFC-1123.
+  * Underscores are not allowed.
+  * Dashes are permitted, but not at the start or end of the value.
+  * Symbol unicode points, such as emoji, are permitted, ex. ✓.
+However, please notes that the use of emoji, even where allowed, may not compatible with the guest operating system, so it recommended to stick with more common characters for this value.
+  * The value may be a valid IP4 or IP6 address.
+Please note, the use of an IP address for a host name is not compatible with all guest operating systems and is discouraged.
+Additionally, using an IP address for the host name is disallowed if spec.network.domainName is non-empty.

+Please note, the combined values of spec.network.hostName and spec.network.domainName may not exceed 255 characters in length. |
+| `domainName` _string_ | DomainName describes the value the guest uses as its domain name.

-Please note this feature is available only with the following bootstrap
+Please note, this feature is available with the following bootstrap
-providers: CloudInit, LinuxPrep, and Sysprep (except for RawSysprep).
+providers: CloudInit, LinuxPrep, and Sysprep.

-When the bootstrap provider is Sysprep (except for RawSysprep) this is used as the Computer Name. |
+This field must adhere to the format specified in RFC-1034, Section 3.5 for DNS names:

+  * When joined with the host name, the total length is restricted to 255 characters or less.
+  * Individual segments must be 63 characters or less.
+  * The top-level domain( ex. ".com"), is at least two letters with no special characters.
+  * Underscores are not allowed.
+  * Dashes are permitted, but not at the start or end of the value.
+  * Long, top-level domain names (ex. ".london") are permitted.
+  * Symbol unicode points, such as emoji, are disallowed in the top-level domain.

+Please note, the combined values of spec.network.hostName and spec.network.domainName may not exceed 255 characters in length.

+When deploying a guest running Microsoft Windows, this field describes the domain the computer should join. |
 | `disabled` _boolean_ | Disabled is a flag that indicates whether or not to disable networking
 for this VM.